 Every year, Bunkyo Ward in Tokyo holds five major flower festivals that celebrate the different flowers of the four seasons in Japan.
 June is hydrangea season, and a good place to admire these flowers is at the Bunkyo Hydrangea Festival in Hakusan-jinja Shrine.
 Thousands of colorful blue, purple, and pink flowers bloom across the grounds of the shrine and the neighboring Hakusan Park.

-During the festivities, small stone mounds in the area known as Fujizuka are opened to the public who can ascend to the peak for unparalleled views of the flower displays.
+During the festivities, small stone mounds in the area known as Fujizuka are opened to the public, who can ascend to the peak for unparalleled views of the flower displays.
 At the weekend, events are also held as part of the celebrations, these include live music, dancing, and local food and drinks stalls.
-Visitors can easily reach the shrine by public transport and on foot as it is a short two-minute walk from Exit A3 of Hakusan Station.
+Visitors can easily reach the shrine by public transport and on foot, as it is a short two-minute walk from Exit A3 of Hakusan Station.

 - WHERE & WHEN: Hakusan Shrine, 5 Chome-31-26 Hakusan, Bunkyo City.
-June 8th to 16th.
+Saturday, June 7th to Sunday, 15th.

 - MORE INFORMATION: B-kanko.jp (Japanese)